hashicorp/consul/website/source/api/coordinate.html.md

 - `dc` `(string: "")` - Specifies the datacenter to query.
 This will default to the datacenter of the agent being queried.
 This is specified as part of the URL as a query parameter.
+- `segment` `(string: "")` - (Enterprise-only) Specifies the segment to list members for.
+  If left blank, this will query for the default segment when connecting to a server and the agent's own segment when connecting to a client (clients can only be part of one network segment).
+When querying a server, setting this to the special string `_all` will show members in all segments.

 ### Sample Request